 Career Tech Programs facilitate quality training and educational services that would allow students to enter into the workforce and/or college with hands-on training and industry certifications that promote high wage earnings in business and industries.
 Most programs include on-the-job experience that make students marketable for the workplace.
 There is no tuition charge for Oklahoma high school students attending a career technology center’s full time program at his/her local career tech.

-A student that has a particular interest can earn high school credit by working 60 hours for an organization while developing soft skills that will help them the rest of their lives.
+A student that has a particular interest can earn high school credit by interning 60 hours for an organization while developing soft skills that will help them the rest of their lives.

 - Work Study/Apprenticeship